projecte-aina/Plume/README.md

 ## Contact

-Please feel free to write us at with any questions you may have to {javier.garcia1, carlos.escolano, aleix.santsavall, francesca.delucafornaciari, audrey.mash, maite.melero}@bsc.es
+Please feel free to write us at with any questions you may have to {javier.garcia1, carlos.escolano, aleix.santsavall, francesca.delucafornaciari, audrey.mash, xixian.liao, maite.melero}@bsc.es

 ## License